ABIM Research Pathway - Internal Medicine Residency

 MD, University of North Carolina at Chapel Hill School of Medicine, 2015

 Internal Medicine Residency, University of Maryland, 2015-2017

-Meagan earned her Medical Degree and PhD from the University of North Carolina where she defended her thesis on Severe Acute Respiratory Syndrome Coronavirus (SARS-CoV).
+Meagan earned her medical degree and PhD from the University of North Carolina where she defended her thesis on Severe Acute Respiratory Syndrome Coronavirus (SARS-CoV).
 She has authored several peer-reviewed papers in major journals (Journal of Virology, Current Opinion in Virology) and presented her research at regional and international meetings.
 Coming to the University of Maryland was an ideal move for her career development.
-After completing her residency training in internal medicine this coming spring, Meagan will launch her fellowship in infectious diseases.
-She plans to focus her research on respiratory viruses and build her lab as a physician scientist in our Institute for Human Virology.
+Meagan completed her residency training in internal medicine in 2017 and is currently a second-year fellow in infectious diseases.
+Her research is focused on respiratory viruses with the eventual goal of building her lab as a physician scientist in our Institute for Human Virology.